needle-mirror/com.unity.adaptiveperformance/Documentation~/installing-and-configuring.md

 - From the [Unity Package Manager](#unity-package-manager)
 - Manually from the [Package Manifest](#package-manifest)

+The Adaptive Performance module depends on the com.unity.modules.subsystems module.
+If the module is not activated ensure to enable the VR or XR module.

+# Uninstalling Adaptive Performance

+Uninstall the package by using the Package Manager.

 ### Project Settings

 Access the **Project Settings** window (menu: **Edit &gt; Project Settings &gt; Adaptive Performance**), then click the **Install Adaptive Performance** button.